Ahasas101/Project_2_RF-BASED-DATA-ENCODER-AND-DECODER/README.md

 4. Power both the transmitter and receiver circuits.
 5. Enter alphanumeric data at the transmitter side.
 The receiver will display the decoded data on the LCD.

+## For Simulation testing

+1. Download the proteus file
+2. Open with protues
+3. Start the simulation
+4. Top button is "-" and bottom one is "+"
+5. By reffering to the encoding file, you can enter the data
+6. The microcontroller will decode and display on the LCD

 ## Hardware Requirements

 - ATMEGA16A microcontroller